Avoid being a toxic subordinate

 Unfortunately, there are people in the Army involved in activities which fall into the above category.
 They are devastating to our readiness, to preserving the trust of the American public, and in creating a good command climate.
 If Soldiers do something illegal, immoral, or unethical, they will be caught and held accountable.
 If you know someone who is doing wrong and you do nothing, you are as toxic as the person committing the act.

 Do not underestimate how hard this is.
 I can look at several examples throughout my career where I know I failed the Army because I lacked the courage to police our ranks.
-I love the Army, and I knew what the right thing was.
-I just did not do it.
-Learn from my mistakes and take care of business.
+I love the Army, and I knew what the right thing was, but I just did not do it.
+One learns from mistakes and takes care of business.

 Meanwhile, complaints will not go unnoticed by subordinates, who will wonder if something is wrong.
 This has a toxic effect on the command climate and will never result in a state of pride in the unit, which is the hallmark of great organizations.